Does the US Supreme Court ruling on public camping bans criminalize homelessness?

 In recent years, local policies around whether public sleeping or camping can be banned have centered on the Eighth Amendment, which bars cruel and unusual punishment.
 A 2018 U.S. Court of Appeals ruling stated that cities could not oust people sleeping in public if there is no shelter space available for them.
 That decision stemmed from a case in Boise, Idaho.

 Seattle and other cities across the West have long argued that the previous ruling hampered their response to the homelessness crisis and their ability to keep streets clean and lawful.
-As Seattle City Attorney, Davison previously wrote an amicus brief for current case, which was also signed by Spokane, Tacoma, and cities spanning the country.
+As Seattle City Attorney, Davison previously wrote an amicus brief for the current case, which was also signed by Spokane, Tacoma, and other cities spanning the country.

 In her statement after the ruling, Davison said number of local governments that supported Grants Pass, Oregon, in the lawsuit demonstrates their commitment to "creating safe and healthy environments for everyone in the community."